What is a bug?

 Some other examples of bugs

-ABOVE LEFT: Lantana Treehoppers are another type of bug.
+1: Lantana Treehoppers are another type of bug.
 This photo is of an adult.
-ABOVE RIGHT: Lantana Treehopper nymph
+2: Lantana Treehopper nymph

-ABOVE LEFT: Citrus Bug ABOVE RIGHT: Close-up shot showing the Citrus Bug’s sucking mouthpart
+1: Citrus Bug 2: Close-up shot showing the Citrus Bug’s sucking mouthpart

-ABOVE LEFT: Assassin Bug.
+1: Assassin Bug.
 This insect doesn’t use its mouthparts to suck the juices out of a plant.
 Instead they’re used to suck the juices out of other insects.
-ABOVE RIGHT: Close-up detail showing the specialised sucking mouthpart on an Assassin Bug
+2: Close-up detail of the head of an Assassin Bug.
+That thing hanging down like an elephant’s trunk is the specialised sucking mouthpart.

 So now you know: a bug is an insect from the order Hemiptera.
 Does this mean it’s a bad thing to refer to other creepy-crawlies as bugs?
 I don’t think so.
 The word ‘bug’ has such common use as a term to describe all sorts of critters, including other types of insects, spiders and centipedes, that it would be impossible to be so strict about it even if you wanted to.
 And if I tell my friends I’ve been out with the camera taking ‘bug shots’ I’m sure they don’t assume I’m limiting my subjects to Hemiptera.
 Like many other words, ‘bug’ has different levels of meaning, and so I personally don’t think it’s a big deal.